Young woman sitting and smiling while talking to her peers during a seminar

 The course consists of three strands:

-It is an important aspect of an initial psychoanalytic education and provides a context in which psychoanalytic ideas become connected to human experience, engaging students’ emotions as well as minds.
+Learning about and through the experience of observation is central to an initial psychoanalytic education and provides a context in which psychoanalytic ideas become connected to human experience, engaging students’ emotions as well as minds.

 Psychoanalytic theory

-Senior psychotherapists and analysts will use their clinical experience to bring psychoanalytic ideas and methods to life.
+Senior psychoanalytic psychotherapists and analysts will use their clinical experience to bring psychoanalytic ideas and methods to life.
 The approach to learning is through the close study of the primary psychoanalytic texts and this will provide you with a substantial first-hand foundation for further psychoanalytic study and its broader applications.

 Psychoanalytic theory as a mode of enquiry into culture and society